 The minimum penalty for an act of academic misconduct shall be a grade of "F" (failure) on the paper, assignment or examination involved.
 More severe penalties may be may be enforced by individual instructors, provided that such penalties are identified in the course syllabus.
 The maximum penalty for plagiarism that may be levied is a grade of ”F” (failure) for the course.
 Copies of plagiarized work will be placed on file with the Coordinator of Student Faculty Relations.
 Severe or repeated instances of academic misconduct will result in more severe sanctions up to and including expulsion.
 (UGF catalog: “Academic Policies”)

-Academic Probation and Suspension: All students are continuously evaluated to ensure that they are making satisfactory academic progress toward their degrees.
-To make satisfactory academic progress and remain in good academic standing, a student must maintain a total cumulative GPA of at least 2.00.
-Students who have attempted a minimum of nine (9) semester credits and do not have a GPA of at least 2.00 are placed on academic probation.
+Academic Warning, Probation and Suspension: Undergraduate students will be evaluated at the end of each semester or upon attempting a minimum of nine (9) semester credits, to ensure they are making satisfactory academic progress toward their degrees.
+To make satisfactory academic progress and remain in good academic standing, students must maintain a semester and cumulative GPA of at least 2.0.

 Adding Classes: Students may register for courses through the first week of a semester.
 Permission of the instructor must be obtained to register for any course during the second week of a semester.
 Students may not register for additional courses after the first two weeks of a semester.